lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

 To this end, we developed search arena, aiming to (1) enable crowd-sourced evaluation of search-augmented LLMs and (2) release a diverse, in-the-wild dataset of user–system interactions.

-Since our [initial launch](https://x.com/lmarena_ai/status/1902036561119899983) on March 18th, we've collected over 8,500 votes across 10+ models.
-In short, we used the filtered [🤗 5k-human-preference-dataset](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-5k) to calculate the leaderboard with this [⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_).
+Since our [initial launch](https://x.com/lmarena_ai/status/1902036561119899983) on March 18th, we've collected over 11k votes across 10+ models.
+In short, we used the filtered [🤗 7k-human-preference-dataset](https://huggingface.co/datasets/lmarena-ai/search-arena-v1-5k) to calculate the leaderboard with this [⚙️ Colab notebook](https://colab.research.google.com/drive/1Vb92s3O9RZ0aOs5c953SzaB2HniVcX4_).
 Below, we detail the data and models involved.

 <h3>A. Data</h3>

-<b>Data Filtering and Citation Style Control.</b> We found that each model provider uses a unique *inline citation style*.
+<b>Data Filtering and Citation Style Control.</b> Each model provider uses a unique *inline citation style*.
 While these styles can compromise anonymity, certain presentation formats may also be more user-friendly or preferred.
 To balance fairness and enable study on this effect, we introduced <em>"style randomization"</em>: responses are shown either in a standardized format or in the original format (i.e., the citation style agreed upon with the model provider).
 <details>
   <summary>Click to view citation style comparisons.</summary>
   <div style="margin-top: 1rem;">